-Check out these resources and ideas to help you plan your participation in Media Literacy Week.
+Below are some additional resources for you.
 Please email us any additional resource links you think we should add.

 Is media literacy education happening in your classroom?
 It might be helpful and you just don’t know it!
 Click here to find out what the six core principles of ML are, as well as helpful ideas for implementing ML inquiry and production based activities in your classroom.